Programming-Project-2021-22/course-project-davidfabio/README.md

 * Fabio Vitalba

 ## 3. Usage
-Unfortunately LibGDX only has unofficial maven support.
-So in order to run the game you will have to execute the steps below.
+_Unfortunately LibGDX only has unofficial maven support.
+So in order to run the game you will have to execute the steps below._
+In order to run this Project you will need to have both `java` (**At least JAVA 17**) and [maven](https://maven.apache.org/download.cgi) installed on your machine.

+Once you've installed both, you'll need to first [build](#build) then [execute](#execution) the project through command line.

+#### Any of the following commands need to be executed at the projects root folder!

 ### Build
 To build the project, run: